anandhotwani/anandhotwani.github.io/about.markdown

 permalink: /about/
 ---

-I am a Lighting Technical Director currently working in the Visual Effects industry at DNEG.
+I am a Technical Artist working at Epic Games, currently on the MetaHuman Creator.
+Previously at DNEG, Ninja Theory and The Mill.
 My interests are Light Transport, Physically Based Shading and Colour Management Systems.

 You can find my blog posts [here](https://anandhotwani.github.io)